 This common infection can seem scary, especially when it occurs unexpectedly.
 For general information on the condition, visit our article on conjunctivitis.
 For a look at how the drama of this disease has contaminated the way people think about it, keep reading.

-Below we’ve compiled a list of eight of the most common myths about the occurrence of pink eye, its spread, and its treatment.
+Below we’ve compiled a list of nine of the most common myths and questions people have about the occurrence of pink eye, its spread, and its treatment.

 This myth also tends to circulate on playgrounds and in high school quads.
 The story goes that if a prankster, them, “releases bad air” on your pillowcase, you’ll wind up with pink eye.
 Because some pink eye comes from bacteria, this might happen if said prankster wore no undergarments and you unwittingly slept on the pillowcase immediately after.